msayson/msayson.github.io/_posts/2019-10-23-living-in-seattle-or-vancouver-on-a-budget.markdown

 Admittedly I have no fashion sense and don't work in a profession where it matters, but most people really don't care whether you're wearing the same outfit as a week ago.

 I've had over 90% of my wardrobe for at least 3 years and spend around $100-$300 per year to replace clothing that's starting to wear out, with most of this going towards a new pair of shoes.
+We can round up our clothing budget to $1k/year without breaking the bank.

 Costco is a good source for reasonably priced, practical clothing, and I often get things like pants and socks there.
 I like a few liquidation warehouses that get waves of high quality pieces from other stores that need to be cleared for the next season's stock.
 They're less predictable in what they carry and sometimes have sales on specific days or weekends rather than year-round, but they're a great place to get good winter jackets and coats for a fraction of the original sale price, especially if you don't need a particular style or colour.
 They often have sections of clothes with minor flaws for steep discounts.
 A Stormtech warehouse sale got me and my dad unnecessarily excited, and we got thick rain jackets for around $50 each that have lasted for years.
-Thrift shops can also be a lot of fun to browse through and find cool, unexpected pieces on the cheap.

-We can round our clothing budget up to $1k/year without breaking the bank.
+Thrift shops are a lot of fun to browse through and find cool, unexpected pieces on the cheap.
+They vary in quality and selection, but some stores have really nice lightly used clothes.
+They're a good counterpart to fast fashion, and as a friend recently pointed out, they're also very eco-friendly!

 _Frugal subtotal: $12k/year for fixed housing + $4.2k/year for food and alcohol + $1.2k/year for transit + $0.3k/year for clothing = $17.7/year_